jmarhee/screenshot-capture-twitter/README.md

 2. Tweets that Screenshot (i.e. @WalkerScreens or @ScreenshotsVice on Twitter)
 3. Does this every 30 minutes.

+## Requirements

+For the screencapture process, your system must have [`ffmpeg`](https://ffmpeg.org/download.html) installed.

+Optionally, to run these tasks in containers, you must have `docker` installed.

+For the sample `CronJob`, a Kubernetes cluster must be available-- you can run this using `hostPath` volumes on tools like `minikube` using the `minikube mount` option for local use.

+To post any of these captures to twitter using `post.py`, you must have a [Twitter Developer Account](https://developer.twitter.com/en/docs/apps/overview) with an app configured.
+You will need the `consumer_token`, `consumer_secret`, `access_token`, and `access_token_secret` for your Twitter app.

 ## Setup

 To create the container for a `Job` to generate the screenshots: